 COVID-19 Coronavirus Rapid Antibody Test Service

-The COVID-19 Rapid Antibody Test identifies the body’s response to coronavirus after the onset of infection, and gives a yes/no result within 10 minutes.
+Using a finger-prick blood sample the test identifies the body’s response to coronavirus after the onset of infection, and gives a qualitative yes/no result within 10 minutes.

 The COVID-19 Antibody Test looks for the presence of the COVID-19 specific biomarker Immunoglobulin G (IgG), and another infection biomarker, Immunoglobulin M (IgM).

 The COVID-19 Antibody Test offers a Sensitivity of 97% and Specificity of 99.7%, both increasing to 100% 20 days after infection.

 A positive result for IgG would indicate COVID-19 infection.
 Although the IgM is a more generalised antibody, its presence, combined with IgG and/or the common symptoms of COVID-19, would also indicate infection with the novel SARS-CoV-2 virus.
 The test can be used for primary and secondary diagnosis of COVID-19.

 The test is: CE marked and registered for professional / business use, registered with the UK Medicines and Healthcare products Regulatory Agency, manufactured in the UK, and ISO 13485 certified.

 Due to global test shortages we currently have limited availability.